Greater Imphal

 Imphal city is a part of the Greater Imphal.

 Greater Imphal (ꯒ꯭ꯔꯦꯇꯔ ꯏꯝꯐꯥꯜ) is an area that covers parts of both Imphal East district and Imphal West district.
 It covers Imphal Municipal Corporation, 16 Census Towns, 5 Out-Growths, 56 villages, Langol Hill Reserve Forest.
-It covers an area of 151.38 sq km.
+It covers an area of 151.38 km^{2}.

+Greater Imphal and its nearby areas are the primary linguistic zones of the Imphal dialect, which is the standard dialect of Meitei language, officially known as Manipuri language, and is natively used in the region.

 Areas covered

-In 1994, the area set for Greater Imphal's development was 82.89 sq km, while the total area in the Master Plan is 135.29 sq km, including parts of Imphal East and West districts.
-The Greater Imphal Master Plan for 2043 covers about 151 sq km, updated in 2020.
+In 1994, the area set for Greater Imphal's development was 82.89 km^{2}, while the total area in the Master Plan is 135.29 km^{2}, including parts of Imphal East and West districts.
+The Greater Imphal Master Plan for 2043 covers about 151 km^{2}, updated in 2020.
 The area is surrounded by rivers, drains, and hills.
 To the north, it borders the Imphal River and parts of Konsam Leikai and Laishram Leikai villages.
 To the east, it borders villages beyond Iril River.
 To the south, it includes parts of Machahal, Takhok Awang, Loumanbi, Bashikhong, Kiyamgei, Langthabal Kunja, Langthabal Lap, Ningombam, and Meitram villages.
 To the west, it borders parts of Meitram, Malom Tuliahal, Malom Tuliyaima, Mongsangei, Ghari, Langjing, and Langol Hills, ending at the Imphal River near Khonghampat.

 Imphal city is a part of the Greater Imphal.